rkumar49/Diabetes-Prediction-End-to-End-/README.md

 The dataset file diabetes_prediction_dataset.csv contains 100,000 rows and 9 columns with the following column names:

-gender: Three unique values - male, female, other.
+1.gender: Three unique values - male, female, other.

-age: Age of the individual.
+2.age: Age of the individual.

-hypertension: Binary value (0 or 1) indicating the presence of hypertension.
+3.hypertension: Binary value (0 or 1) indicating the presence of hypertension.

-heart_disease: Binary value (0 or 1) indicating the presence of heart disease.
+4.heart_disease: Binary value (0 or 1) indicating the presence of heart disease.

-smoking_history: Six unique values - never, no info, current, former, ever, not current.
+5.smoking_history: Six unique values - never, no info, current, former, ever, not current.

-bmi: Body Mass Index (BMI) of the individual.
+6.bmi: Body Mass Index (BMI) of the individual.

-HbA1c_level: Level of HbA1c (glycated hemoglobin) in the blood.
+7.HbA1c_level: Level of HbA1c (glycated hemoglobin) in the blood.

-blood_glucose_level: Blood glucose level of the individual.
+8.blood_glucose_level: Blood glucose level of the individual.

-diabetes: Binary value (0 or 1) indicating the presence of diabetes.
+9.diabetes: Binary value (0 or 1) indicating the presence of diabetes.